elliemcavoy/zolsha-order-online/README.md

 <img src="media/readme/amiresponsive.JPG"><br>
 <h4><a href="https://github.com/elliemcavoy/zolsha-order-online" target="_blank">GitHub Link</a></h4>
 <h4><a href="https://zolsha-order-online.herokuapp.com/" target="_blank">Deployed Project</a></h4><br>
 <p>This is my Milestone 4 Project which aims to create a full stack web application using Django Frameworks in combination with HTML, CSS, Javascript & Python languages.
 The application provides an e-commerce app in the form of a food delivery site, including a payment system provided by Stripe.
 The app also features account creation & login functionality using Django AllAuth & a dining reservation system.
-There is also a dashboard specifically for the restaurant owners to allow them to monitor the current orders & reservations.</p>
+There is also a dashboard specifically for the restaurant owners to allow them to monitor the current orders & reservations.</p><br>
+<p>The application provides all elements of CRUD functionality for the users & admin users, allowing them to update & delete items from the databases when appropriate.</p>
 <p>As this application is set up for testing purposs only, the Stripe payment system will require a test card to be entered at checkout.
 Please see below the details of the card to be used:<br>
 Card Number: 4242 4242 4242 4242<br>
 Expiry Date: Any expiry date<br>